In Death

 The ...in Death series of novels and novellas is written by Nora Roberts under her pseudonym J. D. Robb.
 Set in a mid-21st-century New York City, they feature NYPSD ("New York City Police and Security Department") lieutenant Eve Dallas and her husband Roarke.
 The stories also regularly feature other characters, including Captain Ryan Feeney, Detective Delia Peabody, Detective Ian McNab and Dr. Charlotte Mira.

-First published in 1995, the series is ongoing as of 2021 with 50 novels and will continue as long as Roberts desires to write it.
-She has stated that the series will never contain one of Eve and Roarke's children, as the series will end with Eve's eventual pregnancy.
+The series was first published in 1995, and, as of 2025, includes over 60 novels.
+Roberts has stated that the series will never contain one of Eve and Roarke's children, as this would end the series.

 Deaths

-Below are all deaths – murder victims, murder investigations, and others – that occur in the span of the In Death books, including weapon, cause of death, and the perpetrator.
+Below are all deaths – murder victims, murder investigations and others – that occur in the span of the In Death books, including weapon, cause of death and the perpetrator.
 This list does not include any attacks on persons that do not result in death.

 Note: "stunner" and "laser" are both terms used interchangeably for the fictional weapons that the NYPSD carry in the In Death books; they release a strong electrical, laser-like stun that can do anything from incapacitating to killing the victim.